“Happiness is not something you postpone for the future; it is something you design for the present.”

 Happiness is not found somewhere in the future, rather it’s in the life you’re currently living.

 While having goals and working hard towards them are important as they give you direction in life.
-However, obtaining that external achievement won’t truly make you feel happy unless you’re already content with yourself now.
+However, obtaining external achievement won’t truly make you feel happy unless you’re content with who you are now.

 In the midst of the busyness, don’t forget about enjoying your life.
 Your best moments aren’t always developed when you have reached a certain milestone.